-The tools include syntax checkers to determine whether the specification is syntactically correct; specialized editors which ensure that the written specification is syntactically correct; tools to support refinement; automated code generators that generate a high-level language corresponding to the specification; theorem provers to demonstrate the correctness of the refinement steps and to identify and resolve proof obligations, as well proving the presence or absence of key properties; and specification animation tools where the execution of the specification can be simulated.
+The tools include syntax checkers to determine whether the specification is syntactically correct; specialized editors which ensure that the written specification is syntactically correct; tools to support refinement; automated code generators that generate a high-level language corresponding to the specification; theorem provers to demonstrate the correctness of the refinement steps and to identify and resolve

-1The list of tools discussed in this chapter is intended to give a flavour of what tools are available, and the inclusion of a particular tool is not intended as a recommendation of that tool.
+&lt;sup>1The list of tools discussed in this chapter is intended to give a flavour of what tools are available, and the inclusion of a particular tool is not intended as a recommendation of that tool.
 Similarly, the omission of a particular tool should not be interpreted as disapproval of that tool.

-2That is, the process normally comes first then the tool rather than the other way around.
+&lt;sup>2That is, the process normally comes first then the tool rather than the other way around.